Milwaukee Road 261: First excursion service

-The year of 1998 presented 261 with its biggest assignment yet, as it was the first steam engine to pull BNSF's Employee Appreciation Special.
+The year of 1998 presented No. 261 with its biggest assignment yet, as it was the first steam engine to pull BNSF's Employee Appreciation Special.
 The engine led a BNSF locomotive and a dozen of BNSF's business-car fleet around the upper Midwest portion of BNSF's route.
 This brought the engine back to Chicago before heading north to North Dakota and Montana, then through Minneapolis into Iowa before the EAS concluded at Topeka Railroad Days.
 261 ended the 1998 operating season after a few more days on BNSF tracks.

 The 1999 season was short, with a weekend excursion in May from Minneapolis to Duluth along with runs on the Lake Superior Railroad Museum's tracks and another excursion in September.
-The year 2000 saw 261 leading excursions out of places such as Chicago, Omaha, and Kansas City.
+The year 2000 saw No. 261 leading excursions out of places such as Chicago, Omaha, and Kansas City.
 The engine also led an AAPRCO private-car special on August 29 to Duluth.
 The engine then led a long circle-trip over the Duluth, Missabe and Iron Range Railway as well as the North Shore Railroad System before heading back home.
 The 2001 season had excursions out of Minneapolis and Montevideo over BNSF and TC&W tracks during June and July, with a complete set of Hiawatha passenger cars.
 The next year, 261 pulled an almost-matching consist between Minneapolis and Chicago.
 At this point, insurance rates were skyrocketing due to outside events, as well as new Federal Railroad Administration (FRA) guidelines.
 The Friends of the 261 had an insurance policy to run through 2002, making these trips among the last time that the group could afford to have 261 run solo.

 In the following months, some major changes were made to the Friends of the 261's operations.
 With insurance being too high to charge reasonable ticket prices, the group decided to team up with Amtrak.
 Amtrak is self-insured, so the added cost of excursion insurance was much less.
 However, Amtrak requires that all equipment meet Amtrak certification.
-The engine became the second steam engine to become Amtrak-certified, and the Friends of the 261 began to buy or rebuild coaches that would meet Amtrak specifications.
+The engine became the second steam engine to become Amtrak-certified, and the Friends of the No. 261 began to buy or rebuild coaches that would meet Amtrak specifications.
 The first team-up with Amtrak occurred in October 2003, with the engine's return to old Milwaukee Road tracks between Minneapolis and Winona, Minnesota.
 These trips were repeated each year until 2011.